CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 	![](../Images/L6E6T2S8-3004.png)

-1. Leave your browser open in LON-CL1 and do not close any of the tabs.
+1. Leave your browser open in **LON-CL1** and do not close any of the tabs.

 ### Task 3: Disable Multi-factor Authentication for the Global Admin

+In this task, you will locate and disable Multi-factor Authentication (MFA) for the Global Admin account, simulating a scenario where a critical security control is intentionally removed.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. To disable MFA for Holly Dickson's user account, you must first access the **Active users** list in the Microsoft 365 admin center.
 If you have the **Microsoft 365 admin center** open in a browser tab, then select that now; otherwise, open a new browser tab, enter **https://portal.office.com** in the address bar, and then on the **Office 365 home** page, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
 This opens the **Microsoft 365 admin center** in a new browser tab.